fiduswriter/citeproc-plus/README.md

 ## JATS ##

-For conversion purposes there is an extra style with the styleId `jats` that can be used as part of conversion packges.
+There is an extra style with the styleId `jats` that can be used as part of conversion packages.
 This style is not listed among the list of styles as it is not meant for human consumption.

 ## Manipulating a style in JavaScript ##